 You can listen to James’ Spotify playlist here.

-Jack Rooke is all about the funny stuff, but he’s pretty serious about looking after yourself during lockdown – and a big part of that is staving off the boredom for him.
+Jack Rooke is all about the funny stuff, but he’s pretty serious about looking after yourself when our usual comedy shows or gigs still aren’t possible – and a big part of that is staving off the boredom for him.
 How?
 Well Jack’s done us a list – he’s top like that.

 FILM: Matilda – because it’s the greatest film ever made.
 Danny DeVito is a genius.